 PG&E electric customers who use propane to fuel items within their home (stove, water or space heating) are eligible for rebates for electric savings through the Home Upgrade pathways.
 Mobile homes on a chassis and axle constructed under HUD codes do not qualify.
 Please refer to Program Guidelines for Electric Customers with Propane Gas Appliances for more information.

-Home Upgrade allows for only single-family detached homes, and Advanced Home Upgrade allows for single-family detached homes as well as 2-4 unit homes.
-Mobile (modular) homes may qualify for the program if they do not have axels and chasses, are on foundations, and have PG&E service IDs.
+Advanced Home Upgrade allows for single-family detached homes as well as 2-4 unit homes.
+Mobile (modular) homes may qualify for the program are on foundations (no axels or chassis), and have PG&E service IDs.

 A homeowner must work with a participating contractor to qualify for rebates.

 No. “Double-dipping” refers to homes that are eligible for multiple rebates from PG&E. PG&E will not pay a homeowner twice for the same upgrade.

-For Advanced Home Upgrade, If PG&E provides natural gas service to the home, but electricity is obtained from a utility provider other than PG&E, or vice versa, PG&E will pro-rate the rebate according to the proportion of total savings attributable to natural gas.
-For Home Upgrade, fuel-specific measures may not apply.
+If PG&E provides natural gas service to the home, but electricity is obtained from a utility provider other than PG&E, or vice versa, PG&E will pro-rate the rebate according to the proportion of total savings attributable to natural gas.

 PG&E issues the rebate check, which may be issued to the homeowner or contractor.
 If the rebate is assigned to the contractor, a Customer Incentive Payment Assignment Form will need to be completed and submitted.
 Build It Green submits the rebate application to PG&E, which initiates the rebate check process, but Build It Green does not issue checks.
 Checks are processed in 6-8 weeks upon final approval by PG&E.